Junior Year: Your Busiest Year

 May and June of your junior year is the time to take the rest of your AP tests and corresponding SAT Subject tests.

 If you want to be a truly competitive candidate for top colleges or Ivy Leagues, you will need to take several tests and ace them.
-That means you need to try for a 5 in all your AP tests and at least a 750+ on your Subject tests.
+That means you need to try for a 5 in all your AP tests.

 Because you will likely be taking several tests, you need to stretch out your preparation over the entire Spring semester.
 Otherwise, you will be sleep-deprived, cramming, and stressed out come May.
 In our experience, the biggest mistakes 11th graders make in Spring is not starting preparation early enough, and having the workload sneak up on them later in the semester.